 If you read my blog regularly, you’ll probably have noticed things have been really quiet around here for the past couple of months… You may have seen the post I wrote at the beginning of April, titled “My Mum“, which announced my Mum had passed away suddenly.
 Since then, blogging has definitely taken a back seat.
+Amongst other things, I’ve been busy emptying my late Mum’s house.

 It was 3 weeks after she died before my mum’s funeral, as the Post Mortem delayed things massively.
 After the funeral, it dawned on me just how mammoth a task we had ahead of us sorting out my Mum’s estate.
 Her house was my Dad’s family home from 1954 onwards, and it is cram packed with memories and treasures spanning over 60 years.

-This is my Secondary school tie.
+I am about half way through the sorting now, and I’ve already uncovered some amazing finds….
+Above is my Secondary school tie.
 I bought it on my first day, back in 1995 and wore it every day until I left in 2000.

 Of course, the school tie was put in the “must keep” pile.
 The school may have been knocked down, rebuilt and renamed, but it’ll always be PHHS to me.

-I remember saving up all of my birthday and Christmas money to buy this in 1995, then being gutted when the Gameboy Colour was released shortly afterwards.
+I remember saving up all of my birthday and Christmas money to buy this in 1995.
+Then being gutted when the Gameboy Colour was released shortly afterwards.
 It was hiding under my old bed in its carry case, complete with the Mario Bros game and Tetris.
 It still works, too!

 Surely I am not the only one who had mix tapes for all moods back in the 90’s?
 This one made me laugh out loud!
 I really must dig out a cassette player so I can see what passed as depressing music to my teenage self…!!